devmams/paraswap-demo/README.md

 # paraswap-demo
-This project show how to get best rate through Paraswap API and and how to call AUGUSTUS contract on-chain
+This project show how to get best rate through Paraswap API and how to call AUGUSTUS contract on-chain